How to Troubleshoot PS4 Won’t Turn On Problem in 11 Steps?

 Several users have reported that their PS4 is not turning on after a power outage.
 The most likely cause, in this case, is the power strip or surge protector.
 So double-check and confirm that these units are operationally sound.

-If you noticed a power output issue in the outlet, try plugging your PS4 into a different outlet.
+If you notice a power output issue in the outlet, try plugging your PS4 into a different outlet.

 Depending on the amount of dust, you may need to completely open the console to clean it.